tlsfuzzer/python-ecdsa/README.md

 Python 2.6, 2.7 and 3.3+.
 It also supports execution on the alternative implementations like pypy and pypy3.

-If `gmpy2` is installed, it will be used for faster arithmetic.
+If `gmpy2` or `gmpy` is installed, they will be used for faster arithmetic.
-`gmpy2` can be installed after this library is installed, `python-ecdsa` will detect presence of `gmpy2` on start-up and use it automatically.
+Either of them can be installed after this library is installed, `python-ecdsa` will detect their presence on start-up and use them automatically.

 To run the OpenSSL compatibility tests, the 'openssl' tool must be in your `PATH`.
 This release has been tested successfully against OpenSSL 0.9.8o,